Smokey2922/LGSC_SC/README.md

 A: Scanner reads Windows registry and history — antivirus may flag it as suspicious.
 Add it to exclusions.

 **Q: Can I use it on multiple PCs?**
-A: No — each license is tied to one PC (HWID).
-Contact support to transfer.
+A: No — each license is tied to one PC

 **Q: How do I get support?**
 A: Join our [Discord](https://discord.gg/7nRWvGRWER).